 The DoD has in place extensive policy and guidance to facilitate effective management of corrosion in the facilities that are required to support the national defense.
 The Policy Table provides insights into DoD Guidance and Policy as it relates to CPC.
-Each military service has issued, in varying degrees, their own implementing guidance and policies related to CPC.
+The Joint Staff and each Military Service have issued, in varying degrees, their own implementing guidance and policies related to CPC.

 The Facilities Life Cycle